How to reset your Joomla Password using PHPmyAdmin

 This tutorial will teach you how to manage articles in Joomla.
 You will need to be logged in...

 Modify the configuration .php file of your Joomla Installation Login to your cPanel and...

-This tutorial is going to show you how to change your front page content in Joomla.
-For the...
+This tutorial is going to show you how to manage modules in Joomla.
+For the purpose of this...